BIGJRA/BIGJRA.github.io/rejuv.md

-out via Cloud Nine, so even though these four are not particularly good otherwise they have a purpose - simply sending one out at the same time as Mega-Rayquaza opens up its 4x Ice and Rock weaknesses… but that effect only lasts as long as they’re in battle, so it’s not really significant.
+out via Cloud Nine, so even though these four are not particularly good otherwise they have a purpose - simply sending one out at the same time as Mega-Rayquaza opens up its 4x Ice and Rock weaknesses… but that effect only lasts as long as they're in battle, so it's not really significant.
 The other, more significant thing may seem like a no-brainer, but is still notable.
-Like Primal Kyogre and Primal Groudon’s signature weathers, when Mega-Rayquaza exits the battlefield, it’s signature weather also leaves with it.
-So, a singles team of all Flying types boasting Mega-Rayquaza cannot all benefit from the effect, since once Mega-Rayquaza leaves the field so does the rest of the team’s safety from their weaknesses.
+Like Primal Kyogre and Primal Groudon's signature weathers, when Mega-Rayquaza exits the battlefield, it's signature weather also leaves with it.
+So, a singles team of all Flying types boasting Mega-Rayquaza cannot all benefit from the effect, since once Mega-Rayquaza leaves the field so does the rest of the team's safety from their weaknesses.

 So, with all this in mind, what happens when a game, maybe whose name